redhat-sap/sap-commerce-operator/docs/README.md

         4. sourceRepoRef: a tag or branch of your Hybris application source code

         5. sourceRepoContext: an optional subdirectory of your source code for your Hybris application

+        6. UDPPort: an optional UDP port to support multicast
        <img src="images/hybrisapp-create.png" width="1080">

     4. A `Build` will be created to build the Hybris app image